cbg-ethz/metMHN/README.md

 # MetaMHN
-This is a adaptation to MHN so that it works on metastasis cancer data
+This is an adaptation of the MHN-model such that it models the progression of primary tumors and metastases jointly.

 ## Setting up the Python environment